Five-year plans of China: Sixth Plan (1981–1985)

-This Plan took some time to draft.
-It was first planned as part of the "Ten Year National Economic Development Plan Outline for 1976–1985."
-In February 1980, the State Council decided to redraft the country's mid- and long-term plans.
-It convened a seminar to discuss the compilation of the 6th Five-Year Plan.
-To that end, the State Planning Commission and related departments also carried out extensive research and calculation work on the compilation of the Plan, and organized related experts to conduct scientific appraisals.
+According to China Daily, the 6th Plan was first planned as part of the "Ten Year National Economic Development Plan Outline for 1976–1985" until the State Council decided to redraft the country's mid- and long-term plans in 1980.
 The 1982 national planning meeting was again mainly focused on the drafting of the Plan.
-It was only in December that year that the fifth meeting of the Fifth National People's Congress officially ratified the Plan.
+It was only in December that year that the fifth meeting of the 5th National People's Congress officially ratified the Plan.

-It was a more comprehensive plan compared to its predecessors since it adjusted and set national economic development onto a more stable and healthy track, with general objectives to: